LMF3z/LMF3z/README.md

 <h1 align="center">Hi 👋, I'm Lennon Sánchez</h1>
-<h3 align="center">Passionate about new technologies, I like to solve things and play with some interesting new technologies.
-Full of desire to learn and improve every day.
-With two years of experience in web development in small projects.
-A frontend developer from Venezuela.</h3>
+<h3 align="center">I love playing with new technologies, analyzing and understanding from the requirements of what you want to create to the moment of giving life to the most exciting and impressive systems.
+My beginnings were with the frontend using React Js, curiosity led me to learn backend, using mainly Node Js frameworks.
+Having the opportunity to work for companies in Venezuela, Peru, Guatemala and Spain.</h3>

 - 🔭 I am currently looking for a job.